SadDevastator/mkproj/README.md

 mkproj is a minimal, script-based project scaffolding helper.
-It manages templates, per-template dependency metadata, and simple hook scripts so you can quickly scaffold projects for C, Rust, or any language you add a template for.
+It manages templates, per-template dependency metadata, and simple hook scripts so you can quickly scaffold projects for C, Rust, Or any language you add a template for.

 This repository contains:
 - `mkproj` — the main CLI script